Everything you’ve ever wanted to know about Transfer Pricing in Thailand (with examples)

 Let’s face it, if the revenue department catches you out once, they’ll be keeping a close eye on you in the future.

 Of course, you’re free to dispute it, but it could be a costly negotiation if there’s an error in your Transfer Pricing documentation—even an error by omission.
-Remember, your documentation is your first line of defense, but it doesn’t necessarily guarantee you safe passage through Thailand’s tax regime.
+Remember, your Transfer Pricing documentation is your first line of defense, but it doesn’t necessarily guarantee you safe passage through Thailand’s tax regime.

 Not only is this protection against the uncertainty of whether you’ll get audited, but against how much you’ll be fined.
 Plenty of other countries are more than happy to hit you with anything between 100 to 300 percent of the tax shortfall, plus interest should they feel you weren’t compliant.